archerydwd/blog/README.md

   </ol>
 {% endif %}
 ```
-This code basically means if there are any reported errors, print them out, so where did these errors come from? well if we look at the controller:
+This code basically means if there are any reported errors, print them out.
+So where did these errors come from?
+Well if we look at the controller:
 ```
 create('GET', []) -> ok;
 create('POST', []) -> Article = article:new(id, Req:post_param("article_title"), Req:post_param("article_text")),